phreaknik/phonon-network/README.md

 }
 ```

-Look up the phonon based on an index.
+This looks up the phonon based on a storage index, which simply indicates where in the card's memory this data is being stored.
 If no phonon exists at that index, this call will fail.

-`data` contains withdrawal parameters, which depends on the type of network:

-* Ethereum withdrawal data is a single address (the recipient).
-* Bitcoin withdrawal data usually includes the recipient address, transaction id of the input, index of the UTXO in that transaction, and a fee amount.
+`data` contains withdrawal parameters, which is the receiving address for Ethereum and is empty for Bitcoin (because the address is specified by the withdrawing party's transaction building software - not the card).

 ### Ethereum-based Withdrawals